ccnokes/advanced-bash-automation-for-web-developers/10-exec-redirect-stdio/README.md

 # script contents here...

-# retore stdout and close fd 3
+# restore stdout and close fd 3
 exec 1>&3 3>&-
 ```
 You can run this directly in the shell to see it in action.